Leading Musculoskeletal Injury Care

 A New Categorization System for Foot Type to Prevent and Treat Lower Extremity Injuries — MHSRS 2023

-Bradley MW, Yuan X
+Bradley M, Yuan X

 Abstract accepted for a poster session at the 2023 Military Health System Research Symposium